Michael-Reefe/Loki.jl/README.md

 combine_channels!(obs, [1,2,3], out_id=0, order=1, adjust_wcs_headerinfo=true, extract_from_ap=0.)
 ```
 Protip: `combine_channels!` can also be used to create zoomed-in cutouts in the wavelength dimension, even if you only have one channel!
 Just call the function requesting only one channel, and supply the keyword arguments `min_λ` and `max_λ`.
 For example: `combine_channels!(obs, [1]; min_λ=10.0u"μm", max_λ=20.0u"μm")`

+To instead extract a *spatial* sub-region of a cube, use the `make_subcube` function, which takes lower/upper pixel limits in the x and y dimensions: `obs_small = make_subcube(obs, xmin, xmax, ymin, ymax)`.
+This is handy for pulling out a small region of interest to fit with a different model than the rest of the cube.

 5. (Optional) It is often desirable to rotate the cubes to be aligned with the sky axes rather than the IFU axes, which can be achieved using the `rotate_to_sky_axes!` function.
 Depending on how you reduced your JWST data products, your cubes may already be aligned to the sky axes, in which case this function won't do anything.
 But please note that if you wish to use the PSF decomposition functionality of Loki, you will need to provide cubes aligned with the IFU axes.
 This is necessary in order to generate PSF models that are appropriately aligned and rotated with the observations.
 One can then rotate to the sky axes with this function *after* generating the PSF models (see the relevant functions for that below), which will rotate both the observations and the PSF models by the same amount.
 ```julia